cuba-platform/ldap-addon/README.md

 ## Prerequisites

-Before enabling the component, it is required to configure a directory server, so that it was accessible for the component features.
+Before enabling the add-on, it is required to configure a directory server, so that it will be accessible for the add-on features.

 ## Installation